Juan Mata: 2013–14: Mid-season departure

 Under new Chelsea manager José Mourinho, Mata spent a lot of time on the bench.
-Mourinho preferred Oscar as a playmaker, and suggested Mata needed to adapt to a wider position and to working harder defensively.
+Mourinho preferred Oscar as a playmaker, and suggested Mata needed to adapt to a wider position and to work harder defensively.
 On 28 September 2013, Mata came on as a half-time substitute against Tottenham Hotspur to assist John Terry to score an equaliser in a 1–1 draw, but his appearances in the first team remained infrequent.
 On 29 October, he scored his first goal of the season in a 2–0 League Cup victory at London rivals Arsenal.

 Mata struggled to secure a regular first-team place under Mourinho as he had started just 11 of Chelsea's 22 Premier League matches.
-Mata scored 33 goals and provided 58 assists in 135 appearances over two-and-a-half seasons with Chelsea.
+Mata scored 33 goals and provided 58 assists in 135 appearances over two and a half seasons with Chelsea.

 Manchester United

 Transfer

 On 24 January 2014, Mourinho said Chelsea had accepted a transfer offer from Manchester United and he allowed Mata to travel to Manchester to undergo a medical, after the player said he was "really happy to go".
 Manchester United confirmed later in the day that a transfer fee had been agreed, but that the deal was still contingent on Mata agreeing personal terms and passing a medical.
 The transfer was completed the following day, with Manchester United paying Chelsea a then club record fee of £37.1 million (€46 million), with Mata signing a contract until the summer of 2018.